By Mark Edmondson, Principal Data Engineer, Devoteam.

 The diagram covers the various services that GCP provide – Cloud Run is represented a lot and each Cloud Run box is its own micro-service, connected via PubSub and/or HTTP.

-Code examples for the LLM Cloud Run services
+Code examples for LLM Cloud Run services

 Google Chat